 Possession of drug paraphernalia is less serious than possessing actual drugs, but it still carries jail time in Los Angeles.
-If you have been arrested for this charge, you should know that prosecutors remain zealous about convicting drug offenders, and that a single conviction can affect your career and future.
-Don’t let an arrest ruin your life.
-You need to talk to a Los Angeles drug paraphernalia lawyer.
+You should know that prosecutors remain zealous about convicting drug offenders and that a single conviction can affect your career and future.
+Don’t let an arrest negatively impact your life.

-The Simmrin Law Group can help you.
+The Simmrin Law Group can help you if you have been arrested for drug paraphernalia possession.
 We have years of experience with the court system and we understand how to fight drug paraphernalia charges – even the toughest cases.
-Whether you are facing the charge yourself or you have a loved one who has been arrested, we will take your side without judgment and fight to protect you.
-We offer a free consultation to help you understand your case and the best options for fighting it.
-Let us help.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+We will take your side without judgment and fight to protect you.

 There are also some items associated with drugs that do not count as paraphernalia: